Signs and Symptoms of a Gas Leak in Your House | Bill Howe

 Dead Patches or Bubbles in Landscaping

 Natural gas travels through pipe line systems and utility stations, located near the edge of a property, to be delivered to buildings.
 These underground pipes, when found inside the property line, are maintained by the building owner.
-If located outside the property line, these pipes are maintained by a gas company.
+If located outside the property line, these pipes are maintained by your utility company.

 Hissing Sounds